 Q: At what age can children use all the facilities, including thermal pools and saunas?

 A: From the age of 14, children can access all the pools, including the thermal water pools, as well as the saunas.
-There is no child discount – kids are expected to have the same kind of ticket as adults from 3 years or older.
 Children at or over 14 years of age can also enjoy massage services at the facility with parental supervision.
 Note: make sure that a responsible adult stays with the child at all times in the pool waters and saunas (as well as during massage therapy).

 The thermal waters (due to the minerals and the increased load on a child’s developing circulatory system) are not geared towards families with younger children, hence the minimum recommended age of 14.